Nany Peña

-Ana Amparo Peña Rodriguez, popularly known as "Nany Peña" or just "Nany", is a comedian, actress, and media personality from the Dominican Republic.
-She has been recently named by her fans and multiple media outlets as the Dominican "Queen of Comedy".
+Ana Amparo Peña Rodriguez, popularly known as "Nany Peña" or "Nany", is a comedian, actress, and media personality from the Dominican Republic.
+She is referred as the Dominican "Queen of Comedy" by fans and media.

 Career

-Peña began her television career in 1985 with Cecilia Garcia in Cecilia En Facetas when the producer and art director of the show, 'Guillermo Cordero, reached out to hire her as a production assistant.
-Five years later, she joined the cast of El Gordo de La Semana and Punto Final, hosted by Freddy Beras Goico and televised through Color Vision.
+Peña began her television career in 1985 with Cecilia Garcia in Cecilia En Facetas when the producer and art director of the show, Guillermo Cordero, hired her as a production assistant.
+Five years later, she joined the cast of El Gordo de La Semana and Punto Final, hosted by Freddy Beras Goico and televised by Color Vision.
 The entire cast became known as the best comedy team or Dream Team of Dominican television.
 The cast including her, consisted of: Felipe Polanco, Cuquin Victoria, Kenny Grullón, Margaro, and Maria Rosa Almanzar.
-During most comedy sketches, they were all rarely able to stifle their laughter.
+During their comedy sketches, they were often unable to stifle their laughter.
 Sometimes, Beras-Goico's laughter would become so contagious, that soon the entire cast and crew would start shaking in hysterical attempts to control their own laughter.
-She remained in both primetime shows until 1999.
+She featured in both primetime shows until 1999.

-Between 1991 and 2002, she remained one of the most sought out female actors to star in numerous TV and Radio commercials; becoming a brand ambassador for distinguished brands such as Leche Milex, Codetel currently known as Claro, Cafe Santo Domingo, Vimenca & Western Union.
+Between 1991 and 2002, she was a female actor who starred in numerous TV and radio commercials, becoming a brand ambassador for brands such as Leche Milex, Codetel currently known as Claro, Cafe Santo Domingo, Vimenca & Western Union.

-In 1994 she received the Comedian of the Year award from the Soberano Awards, formerly known as Premios Casandra.
+In 1994, she received the Comedian of the Year award from the Soberano Awards, formerly known as Premios Casandra.

-In 2001, she created and produced her own TV and radio show named El Show de Nany Peña televised via Antena Latina.
-In 2004, she left the Dominican Republic with her husband and daughter to live in the United States.
+In 2001, she created and produced her own TV and radio show named El Show de Nany Peña televised on Antena Latina.
+In 2004, she and her family emigrated to the United States.